casper-astro/casper-hardware/FPGA_Hosts/SKARAB/README.md

 1\) 1 Gb Ethernet core (for health monitoring, control)

   - MAC only (external PHY)

+  **NB**: There are two versions: a) CASPER friendly, which supports 1GbE and 40GbE and b) MeerKAT friendly, which supports 40GbE only.

 2\) 40 Gb Ethernet core (high speed data and health monitoring, control)